Ensembl/ensembl-prodinf-datachecks/README_hc.rst

 init_pipeline.pl Bio::EnsEMBL::Healthcheck::Pipeline::RunStandaloneHealthchecksParallel_conf $($SRV details hive) -hc_jar $JAR
 ```

-Next, run the `beekeeper.pl` supplied by the output with the arguments `--loop --keep_alive`.
+Next, run the `beekeeper.pl` supplied by the output with the arguments `--keep_alive -sleep 0.2`.
 This ensures the hive runs continually, picking up new jobs as they are submitted.

 Configuration
 =============